Bonf6059/ISA-RandomPatches/README.md

 - Boomrat produce little amount of chemfuel and is easier to tame
 - Smoothed stone is now worthless
 - Additional plants to make plantable like in VFEM2 or Ali's mod
-- Additional visage mask from "Sexier masks" or smth
+- Update visage mask description (mod Folder)
 - Remove the antler gene from the shisune xenotype
 - Make a new deer like xenotype using erin's genes it may be publishable

 # Old updates

+03/02/2026
+- Added new visage masks

 28/01/2026
 - Metal doesn't burn anymore (or very little)